devleaks/awesome-osxp/readme.md

 # Awesome Laminar Research X-Plane Flight Simulator Open Source Projects

-Collection of open source projects for X-Plane flight simulator
+Curated list of open source projects for X-Plane flight simulator.

-Should be:
+Link in the list should be:
 - Open source software, with source code available
 - Open source technical information to help X-Plane developers

 Also accepted:
-- Link to web site providing a free service for X-Plane simmers
+- Link to web site providing a free service for X-Plane simmers (like flight planing, ACARS communication...)

 Not accepted:
 - Products (plugins, aircrafts, sceneries...) without source code publicly available
 - Commercial products (unless source code is publicly available)

-Please note that some plugins are old, no longer work in recent versions of X-Plane.
+Please note that some plugins are old, still work in older version of X-Plane, some no longer work in recent versions of X-Plane.

 # Applications